sheng-kai-wang/ChatOps4Msa/src/main/resources/capability-guideline/toolkit-list.md

   - jsonpath
 ```

-### retrieve information from the microservice-system configs
+### get information from the microservice-system configs

 ```yml
 toolkit-config-get: